-Possession of a Firearm by a Convicted Felon
+Possession of a Firearm by a Convicted Felon in Columbus, Ohio

 The state of Ohio adheres to the constitutionally protected individual right to bear arms.
 A person may possess or own a firearm without the worry that they will be arrested for doing so.

-If an issue does arise, such as an illegal possession of a firearm charge, it needs to be met with an aggressive defense that puts you in a favorable position at the outset.
-Working with a qualified Columbus criminal defense attorney will give you the opportunity to effectively argue your case and get the charges reduced or dismissed.
+If an issue does arise, such as illegal possession of a firearm by a felon charge, it needs to be met with an aggressive defense that puts you in a favorable position at the outset.
+Working with a qualified Columbus, Ohio criminal defense attorney will give you the opportunity to effectively argue your case and get the charges reduced or dismissed.

 Brian Joslyn, of the Joslyn Law Firm, is a knowledgeable central Ohio attorney who is committed to providing excellent client service while focusing on making certain that your individual rights are protected throughout the entire process.